FAQ’s about EGMTC AUDITIONS

 Who auditions?
 Everyone who wants to be part of the cast.

 How do I signup?
-Sign-up info has been emailed out.
-If you didn’t get an email, send us a message at egmusicaltheatre@gmail.com to be added to the interest list.
-Signups are on Tuesday, September 23 for Jr Cast Aladdin Kids and Wednesday, September 24th for Sr. Cast Moana Jr.
+If you are interested in joining EGMTC, send us a message at egmusicaltheatre@gmail.com to be added to the interest list.

 Which show should 12 or 13-year-olds audition for?
 Do you take performers under age 7?
-Sr Cast for Moana Jr. is for ages 12-18 and for Jr Cast for Aladdin Kids ages 7-13.
+Sr Cast is for ages 12-18 and for Jr Cast, ages 7-13.
 12 or 13 year-olds may choose the show in which they participate.
 We may direct them to one cast or another based on the needs of the casts.
 If you need more info. about this, contact Kate Nuttall or Felecia Przybyla.

 What should I bring?
 Performers must fill out the registration form online to secure a spot in the show.
 Come to auditions prepared to have your photo taken, dance with a group, read lines, and sing a song.